andySigler/andysigler.github.io/_posts/products/2019-2-19-opentrons-ot2.md

 published: true
 ---

-The Opentrons OT2 liquid handler is the next step in opensource lab automation, and I'm proud to have been one of the few designers and engineers to work on it.
+The Opentrons OT2 liquid handler is the 2nd generation liquid handler from Opentrons.

-During the OT2's design and production, I had complete ownership of the machine's electronics and firmware aspects (small startups, yea!).
+I had the privelege of owning the planning, development, and implementation of all electronics in the machine, as well as leading firmware and motion-control systems.

 <video id="vid_ot2" style="width:100%; height:auto; border:1px solid #aaa" width="854" height="480" controls loop muted>
   <source src="{{site.url}}/images/ot2_video.webm" type="video/webm">